DaveSkender/Stock.Indicators/docs/utilities.md

 ### Using tuple quotes

-`quotes.ToTuple()` is a method for converting any `TQuote` collection to a simple [tuple](https://docs.microsoft.com/dotnet/csharp/language-reference/builtin-types/value-tuples) `(DateTime, double)` formatted `List`.
+`quotes.ToTupleCollection()` is a method for converting any `TQuote` collection to a simple [tuple](https://docs.microsoft.com/dotnet/csharp/language-reference/builtin-types/value-tuples) `(DateTime, double)` formatted `Collection`.
 Most indicators in our library will accept this tuple format.
 With that said, there are many indicators that also require the full OHLCV quote format, so it cannot be used universally.

 ### Sort quotes

-`quotes.ToSortedList()` sorts any collection of `TQuote` or tuple `(DateTime, double)` and returns it as a `List` sorted by ascending `Date`.
+`quotes.ToSortedCollection()` sorts any collection of `TQuote` or tuple `(DateTime, double)` and returns it as a `Collection` sorted by ascending `Date`.
 You do not need to sort quotes before using library indicators; however, if you are creating [custom indicators]({{site.baseurl}}/custom-indicators/#content) it's important to analyze `quotes` in a proper sequence.

 ### Resize quote history